jrpotter/notebook/notes/set/index.md

 %%ANKI
 Basic
-How does Knuth define a dictionary?
+How does Cormen et al. define a dictionary?
 Back: As a dynamic set that allows insertions, deletions, and membership tests.
 Reference: Thomas H. Cormen et al., Introduction to Algorithms, Fourth edition (Cambridge, Massachusett: The MIT Press, 2022).
 Tags: adt::dynamic_set